-FRENCH 3 (Y) #0403 PREREQUISITE: Grade C or better in French 2; interest in French language and culture.
-SCHOOL ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

-French 3 continues to develop the four skills of communication; listening, speaking, reading, and writing, and to deepen student knowledge of cultures of French-speaking world.
-French is the primary language of classroom communication and instruction.
-Students are provided language-use activities that enable them to function in most informal and some formal settings; understand the main ideas and most supporting details in concrete and factual texts (oral/writing), and produce paragraphdiscourse. narration. level simple description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs; and comprehend and be understood sympathetic by French speakers

-FRENCH 4 (Y) #0404

-PREREQUISITE: Grade B or better in French 3; interest in French language and culture.
+FRENCH 4 (Y) #0404 PREREQUISITE: Grade B or better in French 3; interest in French language and culture.
 SCHOOL ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"

 French 4 continues to develop the four skills of communication: listening, speaking, reading and writing, and further deepens student knowledge of cultures of the French-speaking world.
 Grammar from level 1 to 3 are reviewed.
 French is the primary language of classroom communication and instruction.
+Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, and some abstract factual texts (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment, comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic French speakers.

+FRENCH 4 HONORS (Y) #0404H

+PREREQUISITE: 0 3; interest in Fren

+SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

+Meets UC Requirement: "g"

-Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, factual and some abstract texts (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic French speakers.
+French 4 Honors continues to develop the four skills of communication: listening, speaking, reading and writing, and further deepens student knowledge of cultures of the French-speaking world.
+Grammar from level 1 to 3 are reviewed.
+French is the primary language of classroom communication and instruction.
+Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, and some abstract factual texts (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic French speakers.

-GERMAN 1 (Y) #0405 interest in e C or better in English; ic language and y habits.
-SCHOOL EDHSGRADES 9-12CREDIT 5 units per semester Meets UC Requirement: "e"
+GERMAN 1 (Y) #0405 PREREQUISITE: Grade C or better in English; interest in the Germanic language and culture, and good study habits.
+SCHOOLGRADESCREDITEDHS9-125 units per semester Meets UC Requirement: "e"

 This course is an introduction to German language that includes grammatical structures and development of all four skills of communication: listening, speaking, reading and writing.
-The class will use an oral and writing.
-The class will use an oral and writing approach to practice structural material.
+The class will use an oral and written approach to practice structural material.
 Students must actively participate at all times and complete daily homework assignments.
 Students will also explore the cultural aspects of Germanspeaking countries.

-GERMAN 2 (Y) #0406

-; interest in le C or better in the Germanic language

-SCHOOL GRADES CREDIT

-EDHS 5 units per semester Meets UC Requiremen nt . "e"
+GERMAN 2 (Y) #0406 PREREQUISITE: Grade C or better in German 1; interest in the Germanic language and culture.
+SCHOOL EDHS GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"